-From time to time I run women's workshops in London and wherever I get invited to.
+From time to time I run women's workshops in London and abroad.
 In these gatherings the aim is to guide women to deepen their intimacy with themselves, illuminating the implicit radiance, which there is in each one of us.
 The work I create acknowledges body and soul, thus inviting you to embody your experience, dismissing nothing and embracing all you are.

 I was surprised by the amount of activities presented that were simple in concept but complex in the way the energy changed and freedom of expression expanded and filtered into the core rather than bouncing off the outer shell.
 Very transforming!